 Total energy consumption amounts to 714,419 MWh (2022: 742,363 MWh) including S IMMO.
 Energy consumption thus declined by nearly 4% compared to the previous year.
-Overall, $CO_2$ emissions (market-based) caused by the operation of our properties were reduced by around 44% compared to the 2019 baseline year.
+Overall, CO_2 emissions (market-based) caused by the operation of our properties were reduced by around 44% compared to the 2019 baseline year.

-Details on energy consumption can also be found in the table on pages 117ff.
+Details on energy consumption can also be found in the tables on Energy consumption and mix.